November 2 @ 7:30 pm - November 19 @ 5:00 pm| $18

 Elegies For Angels, Punks and Raging Queens

-Each monologues is written from the perspective of a character who’s died from AIDS, and the songs are sung by the friends and family who are dealing with the loss.
-Although written regarding AIDS, the sentiment within the show is applicable to many possibly terminal illnesses.
+Each monologue is written from the perspective of a character who’s died from AIDS, and the songs are sung by the friends and family who are still alive.
+It aims to depict all the various people who were effected by the AIDS crisis.
+“Gay, straight, black, white!
+Same struggle, same fight!”
 In the end, it’s a celebration of life and the connections we make with each other.

 The piece was developed in the late 1980s and was originally titled “The Quilt.”
 In addition to the New York and London productions of the piece, there have been professional productions in Australia, Germany and Israel, among other countries.
 The director, Katie Lynch Koglin, was the harpist for the Boston premier with Janet Hood as the pianist and Bill Russell as the director.